NBKRedSpy/QM_DataExport/README.md

 The data is extracted directly from the game's resources.
 The files often contain more than one table, with each table being preceded by a #<table name>.

-The item id's generally do not match the name displayed in the game, so the user will need to find the actual item ids themselves.
+The item ids generally do not match the name displayed in the game, so the user will need to find the actual item ids themselves.

 # ID Support